 These vegetarian enchiladas are super easy and made flavorful with a low FODMAP mix of vegetables found in French ratatouille.
 The fire roasted tomato sauce is gluten-free and SO delicious.
 The dish is one of my favorite low FODMAP vegetarian recipes and can be made vegan if you use plant-based cheese.

 We’ve been on a bit of a vegetable enchiladas tear recently, and if my DM’s are any indication, you are rearing to get on the wagon.

 The base of these vegetable enchiladas is inspired by ratatouille, a Provençal dish of stewed eggplant, zucchini, tomatoes and peppers.
-I borrow from this recipe a lot in my low FODMAP cooking, since all of these vegetables are permitted on the diet in some capacity, and mixing them all together means you’ll never get too much of any one.
+I borrow from this dish a lot in my low FODMAP vegetarian recipes, since all of these vegetables are permitted on the diet in some capacity, and mixing them all together means you’ll never get too much of any one.